dagster-io/dagster-cloud-hybrid-quickstart/README.md

 What you need to start using this template:

-1. A https://dasgster.cloud/ account using the Hybrid deployments.
+1. A [Dagster Cloud](https://dagster.cloud/) account using Hybrid deployments.

 2. A [hybrid agent](https://docs.dagster.io/dagster-cloud/deployment/agents) up and running.